Hi there. Welcome to my bio page.

 I would like to thank all of my teachers for helping me to become the musician and composer I am today.
 I am so grateful to all of them for their dedication, motivation and inspiration.
 Each one of them always pushed me to be a better musician, a more confident performer, and to believe in myself.
 Especially during my undergraduate years – when I had many external factors out of my control which impacted my academic achievements and ability to fully engage with the department – my teachers continued to try to guide me through it all.
 They knew my potential.
 They never gave up on me.
 I have gratitude in my heart for all of their guidance and patience with me.

-I would like to become a professor of music where I too can help guide, encourage, and nurture young composers as they grow to shape the course of the next generation of new concert music.
+It would bring me such joy to become a professor of music where I too can help guide, encourage, and nurture young composers as they grow to shape the course of the next generation of new concert music.

 If you would like to see a list of my compositions, here is the link for that.
 The scores and media materials will be available for free perusal and/or purchase in the coming weeks.
 I’m moving all my media files over to SoundCloud for hosting.